traefik/traefik/docs/content/operations/dashboard.md

 ## Insecure Mode

-The dashboard can use API in [insecure](./api.md#insecure) mode.
+The dashboard is also enabled when API is in [insecure](./api.md#insecure) mode.
 This mode is not recommended and should be used for testing purpose only.

 ```yaml tab="File (YAML)"
 api: